Low Impact Development (LID)

 The West Placer Post Construction Stormwater Design Manual is a joint effort between Placer County and the Cities of Roseville, Lincoln, Loomis, and Auburn.
 The goal of the Design Manual is to provide standards that both conform to the mandates of the 2013 NPDES Municipal Permit (MS4-General Permit No. CAS0000004) and achieve the objectives of the Placer County Conservation Plan (PCCP).

-The West Placer Storm Water Quality Design Manual is available for download below.
+The West and East Placer Storm Water Quality Design Manuals are available for download here.

 The County is also developing an Aquatic Resource Program (CARP) that will streamline permitting processes within a stream system.
 Low impact development is critical for PCCP/CARP implementation to ensure Clean Water Act permit requirements are satisfied.

 The Design Manual will provide hydromodification management to satisfy requirements for stormwater discharges as part of the Small Municipal Separate Storm Sewer Systems (MS4), Phase II of the National Pollution Discharge Elimination System (NPDES) small municipal stormwater program.
 This program, which is part of the Federal Clean Water Act, requires the County to regulate all projects that create and/or replace 5,000 square feet of impervious surface.